List of breast cancer patients by survival status

 This list of notable breast cancer patients includes people who made significant contributions to their respective fields and who were diagnosed with breast cancer at some point in their lives, as confirmed by public information.

-According to the United States National Cancer Institute, an estimated 252,710 new cases and 40,610 deaths (women only; no estimates for male victims due to size of sampling pool) would occur in the United States in 2017.
+According to the United States National Cancer Institute, an estimated 297,790 new cases and 43,170 deaths (females only; no estimates for male victims due to size of sampling pool) would occur in the United States in 2023.